Close

 Keeping your body temperature elevated is crucial in the winter, especially when hiking long distances.
 Instead of chewing a ball of snow, collect snow and ice to turn it into drinking water.

 Pathogens and contaminants can compromise the quality of snow or ice, even if you avoid tainted or discolored patches.
-Collecting snow and ice for drinking water and treating it will help you avoid some common contaminants.
+Treating snow and water before drinking it will help you avoid some common contaminants.

 1. How to Turn Snow Into Drinking Water Using a Stove